On This Page

 Ancient Theater

-Well-preserved 2,000-year-old Roman/Hellenistic amphitheater (free entry) seating 4,000 spectators.
+Well-preserved 2,000-year-old Roman/Hellenistic amphitheater (free entry) seating several thousand spectators.
 Built 200 BC, rediscovered 1980.
 Still used for summer concerts and theater festivals (check schedule July-August).
 Visit morning or evening for photos—harsh midday sun.
 Located below fortress on hillside with lake backdrop.
 Takes 20 minutes to walk from old town center.
 Bring water—no shade.

 Lake Activities